Stovepipe Wells, California: California Historical Landmarks

-California Historical Landmark number 826, Old Stovepipe Wells, founded on August 7, 1968, reads:
+California Historical Landmark number 826, Old Stovepipe Wells, registered on August 7, 1968, reads:

 NO. 826 OLD STOVEPIPE WELLS - This waterhole, the only one in the sand dune area of Death Valley, was at the junction of the two Indian trails.
 During the bonanza days of Rhyolite and Skidoo, it was the only known water source on the cross-valley road.
 When sand obscured the spot, a length of stovepipe was inserted as a marker.

-California Historical Landmark number 848, Eichbaum Toll Road, founded on May 19, 1971, reads:
+California Historical Landmark number 848, Eichbaum Toll Road, registered on May 19, 1971, reads: